ivstiv/ptero-shell-utils/README.md

 **Usage:**
 ```
-sh transfer-server.sh # There are no arguments for now!
+sh copy-server.sh # There are no arguments for now!

-Start or resume a screen session: screen -R transfer-server
-Detach from a screen session: CTRL+A+D
-Kill a screen session: CTRL+A+K
 ```

 # Contact and contribution